wackymaker/kerborestomssql/README.md

 SELECT @@VERSION;
 ```
 ---
-# KerborestToMSSQL
+# KerboresToMSSQL
-KerborestToMSSQL is a lightweight tool designed for connecting to MSSQL databases using the local Kerberos authentication of the current domain user.
+KerboresToMSSQL is a lightweight tool designed for connecting to MSSQL databases using the local Kerberos authentication of the current domain user.
 It requires no password, username, or hash, and allows command execution on any database service within the same domain.
 This tool can be compiled into a standalone binary and is ideal for use within domain environments.
 # Features
 1,Connect to MSSQL databases using current domain user’s Kerberos ticket